minhtuan2000/data-science-blog-post/README.md

      alt="Steam"
      style="text-align: center; width: 400px;" />

-Steam is the biggest game distribution platform in the world with a whopping of [21,000 titles](https://leftronic.com/steam-statistics/) in 2020.
+Steam is the biggest game distribution platform in the world with a whopping of [30,000 titles](https://leftronic.com/steam-statistics/) in 2020.
 But which titles are being played the most and which genres are popular?
 Is there a game or a genre that dominate the rest?

-During my first project in Udacity's Data Scientist Nanodegree, I attempted to find answers for these enquiries
+During my first project in Udacity's Data Scientist Nanodegree, I attempted to find answers for these enquiries.

+Here is a link to my blog post on Medium:

 ## Directory